Friday, December 31, 2010

 Niece Nancy and actress Mary Badham - "Scout " -- get acquainted in the Heritage Museum gift shop.
 Mary was in town for the four day celebration along with hundreds of MOCKINGBIRD fans.
 We visited with her before we did our reading in the courtroom, in the evening at the 1930's Dinner, and the following morning at the Beehive Bookstore.

 Many thanks to the star of the film who graciously signed our books.
+This plaque, mounted on a large stone which rests on the courthouse lawn,

+is well worth reading!
+(Click on photo to enlarge, then click again.)
 In the documentary FEARFUL SYMMETRY: The Making of To Kill a Mockingbird, Gregory Peck talked of his meeting with Mr. Amasa Coleman Lee.
 Though none of the scenes in the movie were actually filmed in Monroeville, many of the people involved with the production visited the town in preparation for the Academy Award winning film.
 The actor explained how Lee would hold a pocket watch as he was talking or thinking: "I stole that from him," he confessed.
 Mr. Lee once defended a black man in a murder trial and lost the case, just as Atticus lost his case for Tom Robinson.
 As a result, Mr. Lee never practiced law again.

 After her father's death, Harper Lee gave his watch to Gregory.
+Life and art merge, and devoted readers remember in this small,

 Alabama town named as the Literary Capital of the state.